without Internet Explorer,

 "Sorrow", the acoustic preamble, is shattered by the unexpected nobility "Kiss the Crown" bellows, meanwhile saintly female soprano is continually woven into the abstract fabric this trio have created.
 Heavy doom is a prime factor in this affair, presiding over "Winds of Sacrifice", "Ashes of the Witch", "Dancing Souls", and "Dance of the Selenites" while "Adagio 1809" and "Burn the Witch" wade in the non-electric serenity "Sorrow" swims in.
 Actually moving faster than a stone golem is the somewhat up-tempo, yet sad-hued "Hymn of Lunacy", one of its kind on this lp.
 Keyboards are an illustrious partner to the doom, building atmosphere where there would only be the plod of riffs, and the album would bear a much different face and would be woefully generic.
 Amateurs to morose ambiance this three piece is not.

-As an avante-garde production, One With Darkness will not be embraced as easily as most releases, which includes doom endeavors, but then most releases don't simply radiate something either diverse or special either.
+As an avant-garde production, One With Darkness will not be embraced as easily as most releases, which includes doom endeavors, but then most releases don't simply radiate something either diverse or special either.
 A sound to be heard, cultivated, and judged.